andrew-johnson-4/LSTS/README.md

     //algebraic substitution is allowed in dependent contexts [if a%2==0 then 1 else 2]\[a%2|1] : [if 1==0 then 1 else 2] : [2]

+# Tutorial

+For further information there is a [tutorial and reference documentation](https://andrew-johnson-4.github.io/lsts-tutorial/).